mikaelj/limp/docs/README.txt

 Configuration
 --------------
-Lim uses a Perl script, ``lim/bin/lim-hyperspec.pl``, for invoking a browser with the documentation.
+Limp uses a Perl script, ``limp/bin/limp-hyperspec.pl``, for invoking a browser with the documentation.
-I use Opera (www.opera.com), so Lim comes comes pre-configured to use it.
+I use Opera (www.opera.com), so Limp comes comes pre-configured to use it.
 I've done some testing with Lynx and Netscape, so uncomment those lines to try those browsers.
 I haven't gotten Konqueror to work to my satisfaction; if you do, please drop me